How To Create a Writing Routine with a Full-Time Job

 Lavendaire has an Ideal Week Planner for those who like to keep a weekly schedule of times to work on various projects.

-This didn’t work for me, but with my quarterly planner I do like to look at the week ahead come Sunday night.
+This didn’t work for me, but with my quarterly planner, I do like to look at the week ahead on Sunday night.

 I like taking my weekly master plan, reviewing it each night, and then making my daily plan for the day ahead.
-That way if I didn’t complete all the tasks that I hoped to, I readjust tomorrow’s plan.
+That way, if I didn’t complete all the tasks that I hoped to, I could readjust tomorrow’s plan.

 Going with the flow and only working once inspiration hits seems like the way you’d want to do it as a creative, but you can’t rely on inspiration.